Resolver Decoder

 The block also uses the demodulated sine and cosine signals (sine and cosine of resolver electrical angle) to compute the motor speed as well as the sine and cosine values of the motor electrical position.

-Sinusoidal excitation — When the primary excitation signal is sinusoidal.
-This generates sinusoidal secondary waveforms after modulation.
+Sinusoidal excitation — The primary excitation signal in this method is sinusoidal.
+This method generates sinusoidal secondary waveforms after modulation.

-Square pulse excitation — When the primary excitation signal is a square pulse signal.
-This generates square pulse secondary signals after modulation.
+Square-pulse excitation — The primary excitation signal in this method is a square pulse.
+This method generates square-pulse secondary signals after modulation.

-When you use sinusoidal excitation method, the block expects the secondary sine and cosine resolver signals that are sampled, by default, at the rate of 16 samples per excitation signal cycle, as shown below.
-It may also add a phase delay to the sampled sine and cosine signals with respect to the excitation signal.
+When you use the sinusoidal excitation method, the block expects secondary sine and cosine resolver signals sampled, by default, at the rate of 16 samples per excitation signal cycle, as shown in the diagram.
+The block can also add a phase delay to the sampled sine and cosine signals with respect to the excitation signal.

 When using sinusoidal excitation, the block does not normalize the modulated sine and cosine resolver output automatically.
-Normalize these modulated waveforms (within the range of [-1,1] and centred at 0) before you provide them to the block.
+You need to normalize these modulated waveforms (within the range of [-1,1] and centred at 0) before inputting them to the block.

 The block then demodulates the sampled signal.
-It computes the average, peak amplitude values, and the sign of the peak amplitude of a signal cycle as:
+It computes the average and peak amplitude values and the sign of the peak amplitude of a signal cycle as

 where: